Meredith Grey: Storylines

-Following the COVID-19 pandemic, Meredith meets Dr. David Hamilton (Peter Gallagher), a neurosurgeon who is also an old friend of her mother's.
-He offers her the opportunity to help find a cure to Parkinson's disease.
-Despite some uncertainty, she agrees to his offer on the condition that she can do it both in Seattle and Minnesota, where the trial is located.
-It is also revealed that she and Hayes briefly dated but decided to hold off on their relationship when his eldest son started having panic attacks because of their relationship.
-During her time in Minnesota, Meredith runs into her former patient, a transplant surgeon named Dr. Nick Marsh (Scott Speedman).
-They both bond over being miracles and start dating.
-Meredith begins splitting her time between Minnesota and Seattle, putting a strain on her relationship with Bailey that worsens when Dr. Hamilton offers Meredith a full-time position at the Mayo Clinic that Meredith seriously considers.
-At the end of Season 18, Meredith prepares herself and the kids for a move to Minnesota, but her plans are halted when Bailey resigns following the collapse of Grey Sloan's residency program.
-Bailey appoints Meredith as the new Chief of Surgery, and in the chaos of all the change, Meredith tells Nick to go back to Minnesota without her and breaks up with him.
+Meredith is offered the opportunity to work on a cure for Parkinson's disease.
+Despite some uncertainty, she agrees to the offer on the condition that she can do the research both in Seattle and Minnesota, where the trial is located.
+It is also revealed that she and Hayes briefly dated, but decided to hold off on their relationship because of problems with Hayes' son.
+During her time in Minnesota, Meredith runs into her former patient, a transplant surgeon named Nick Marsh (Scott Speedman).
+They bond over being miracles of medicine and start dating.

+Meredith begins splitting her time between Minnesota and Seattle, putting a strain on her relationship with Bailey that worsens when she is offered a full-time position at the Mayo Clinic.
+Meredith prepares herself and the kids for a move to Minnesota, but her plans are halted when Bailey resigns and appoints her as the new Chief of Surgery.
+In the chaos, Meredith tells Nick to go back to Minnesota without her and breaks up with him.

-In Season 19, Meredith receives an offer to work in Boston at the Fox Foundation to research Alzheimer's disease.
-She and her kids move to Boston while Meredith maintains a long-distance relationship with Nick.
-In the Season 19 finale, she reappears to present the Catherine Fox award to Bailey.
+As Chief, Meredith rebuilds the halted residency program at Grey Sloan.
+Later, she receives an offer to work in Boston at the Fox Foundation to research Alzheimer's disease.
+Meredith and her kids move to Boston while she maintains a long-distance relationship with Nick, before he eventually joins them.
+Her research takes a direction that puts her in conflict with her boss, Catherine Avery (Debbie Allen).
+Meredith is eventually forced to surrender all of her previous findings to the Fox Foundation, while she continues researching independently.
+She clashes with neurosurgeon Tom Koracick (Greg Germann), who has taken over her role at the Fox Foundation.